Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving all key information, formulae, links, and technical details:

-The concept of recurrence relations is discussed in this video, where the value of a function for an input is given by its value for a smaller input.
-The Fibonacci sequence is an example of a recursive function.
-To solve a recurrence relation using recursive trees, start with the root node representing the original function call and divide it into two child nodes, each representing the smaller inputs.
-In each level, each node has two children, each representing further divisions until reaching the base case (T1).
-The height of the tree is log(n), where n is the input size.
-By analyzing the structure of the recursive tree, the time complexity can be determined, which in this example is O(n) for the function sum that calculates the sum of a list of n elements.
-The Master theorem is also discussed as a tool to solve recurrence relations, but its application is not demonstrated in this video.
+The concept of recursion is discussed, where a function's value for an input is given by its value for a smaller input.
+Recurrence relations are used to describe the runtime complexity of algorithms, such as finding the sum of elements in a list recursively.
+The Master Theorem is introduced as a tool for solving recurrence relations, which can be broken down into three cases: O(n^p), O(n^p log n), and O(n^p/2^n).
+To solve these types of problems using recursive trees, start with the base case and work backward to find the pattern.
+The height of the tree is determined by the number of levels required to reach the base case, which can be calculated as log(n).
+Using this method, the time complexity of an algorithm like quicksort or mergesort can be solved recursively.
+However, in practice, the Master Theorem provides a more efficient solution.

 ---